 We navigate to the folder where we saved our output dataset, click on the dataset and scroll to the far right.

 On the far right we see column “decision_rr_Contract_ Activity” that contains the prediction whether the customer will churn or not based on the probability in column “proba_rr_Contract_ Activity” assigned to the customer by the statistical algorithm.
 The higher the probability the more likely it is that our customers will churn, the lower it is the more likely it is that they are loyal.

 While it is great to see each individual customer, it may be easier for us to consume this information through visualizations.
 For visualizing the result in an SAP Analytics Cloud story, we first need to build a model on the dataset.

-We navigate to the menu and select “Create” followed by “Model”.
+We navigate to the menu and select “Modeler” followed by “From a Data Source”.

 We navigate to the folder where we saved our output dataset and select the dataset.